Marketing in an age of skepticism is always difficult.

 - A “Christmas Fun” booklet

 This was a very extensive value added campaign, with multiple pieces.
-But they understood that adding value to an offering builds relationship, which leads me to my next point…
+But they understood that adding value to an offer builds relationship.

 If you would like to discuss incorporating value-added components into your marketing strategy, please give me a call at 310-212-5727 or email Caleb at email@example.com.